 – Data captured when you swipe throughout an order.

 – The rating you share at the end of each delivery.

-– The new report long wait at restaurant feature that we mentioned above, which is being trialled.
+– The form to report long wait time at restaurant

 We put all this information together and use it to make improvements.
 We also work with restaurants to help them improve their process to reduce wait times.